Diesel Electric railmotor (VR)

-The Diesel Electric Rail Motor (DERM) was a railmotor operated by the Victorian Railways of Australia.
+The Diesel Electric Rail Motor (DERM) is a type of railmotor operated by the Victorian Railways in Australia.

 History

 Originally built as a petrol electric rail motor (PERM), they were the longest-lived rail motor on the Victorian Railways, with the first entering service in 1928 and the last being withdrawn in 1991.

-The rail motor was a standard product of the US Electro-Motive Corporation (a predecessor of Electro-Motive Diesel) and built between 1924 and 1932, albeit to a smaller loading gauge and wider track gauge.
+The rail motor, also known as the railcar, was a standard product of the US Electro-Motive Corporation (a predecessor of Electro-Motive Diesel) and built between 1924 and 1932, albeit to a smaller loading gauge and wider track gauge.
 The first was imported in 1927, assembled at Newport Workshops, and placed in service in 1928.
-The bodies of the remaining nine were constructed at Newport Workshops using imported equipment and electrical equipment and placed in service between 1930 and 1931.
+The bodies of the remaining nine were constructed at Newport Workshops using imported equipment and electrical components, and placed in service between 1930 and 1931.